 Some CALD communities are more hidden than others, with people with disability hidden again within them.
 These communities already experience racism which can be amplified for people with disability.
 This is often referred to as 'double disadvantage'.
 Similarly, healthcare and legal gaps can exacerbate the impact of living with a disability for people from CALD backgrounds.

 Women and LGBTQIA+ communities experience amplified gaps within the CALD space.
 Also, the family dynamics of some communities may make certain members, like women or youth, less likely to speak openly to the media.

 For people with disability on temporary visas, there is a lack of access to crucial health, disability and income supports.

-But, due to discrimination built into our immigration legislation (see Migration Act 1958), they are unlikely to speak publicly about these issues.
+But, due to discrimination built into our immigration legislation (see Migration Act 1958), they are unlikely to speak publicly about these issues (or seek the support they may need).